 typealias Edge = (Point, Point)

-Generic Typealias
+Typealias Protocol

-keyword and one or more placeholder types:
+keyword followed by one or more placeholder types:

-// Define a generic typealias Graph
+// Define a typealias for the generic Graph

 typealias Graph<A,B> = (Array<A>, Array<B>)